-Reviews of my books have appeared in The New York Times (as Editors' Choice), The New Yorker, The New York Review of Books, The Times Literary Supplement, The Literary Review, Prospect, Time Out, as well as major newspapers across the English-speaking world from the Toronto Star to the Sydney Morning Herald (as Pick of the Week).
+Reviews of my books have appeared in The New York Times (as Editors' Choice), The New Yorker, The New York Review of Books, The Los Angeles Review of Books, The Times Literary Supplement, The Literary Review, Prospect, Time Out, as well as major newspapers across the English-speaking world from the Toronto Star to the Sydney Morning Herald (as Pick of the Week), in addition to South Asia and the Middle East.

 My writings span the domains of global, social, religious, cultural and literary history.
 My most recent book, The Love of Strangers, reconstructs the beginning of modern Muslim-European exchange by following the first Middle Eastern students to study in Europe.
 My earlier books have explored such broad topics as the emergence of industrialized religious economies in the nineteenth century Indian Ocean, Atlantic and Pacific; the world history of Sufism; the making of the world's largest Muslim community in India/Pakistan; and the Muslim soldiers of the British Empire.
 I am currently writing a book about how both Muslim and European liberal intellectuals overlooked the rise of Islamism in their midst.